 - Place of birth

 - Marital status

-This one may seem self-explanatory as well, but there is a little more to it than some might think.
-You will be covering your basic physical features:
+This one may seem self-explanatory as well, but there is a little more to it than you might think.
+You will be covering your basic physical characteristics:

 - Eye color

 - Hair color

 But, the character’s physical appearance goes a little deeper than this.
 There are some additional things you will want to understand their distinguishing features :

 - Do they have any distinguishing marks? (tattoos, scars, birthmarks)

 - What style of clothes do they prefer to wear?

 - Do they wear glasses or contacts?